mcpdigital/trpc-app-router/README.md

 - **Prisma**: An open-source database toolkit.
 - **Clerk**: A complete user management solution.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Shadcn**: An UI component library for creating beautiful and interactive user interfaces.

 ## Features